 Students who successfully complete this Foundation Degree are guaranteed a place on the BA Design (Top Up) programme to gain a full degree.

 This degree will enable you to take up opportunities in interior design, landscape design, architectural practice, computer-aided design, exhibition design and graphic design.
 These options include self-employment and fee-earning opportunities.

-Please visit our Document Downloads page to access the College's other policies, i.e. our Mental Health Policy.
+Visit our Document Downloads page to access Bishop Burton College's policies, i.e. our Student Disciplinary Policy and Mental Health Policy.

-Applicants should have 48 UCAS points at A-Level, or a Level 3 Extended Diploma or equivalent, including a portfolio.
+Applicants should have 80 UCAS points at A-Level, or a Level 3 Extended Diploma or equivalent, including a portfolio.

 Life experience of mature students will be taken into account when considering applications.